-- Toolpaths Manager Overview

-- Guidelines for Working in Toolpaths Manager
+- Toolpath Display

 - Toolpaths Manager Right-click Menu

+- Toolpaths Manager Icons

 - Toolpaths Manager Shortcut Keys

 - 6. When you are done exploring the Learn more links, return to Mastercam.

 Exercise 5: Exploring the Ribbon Interface

 The ribbon interface comprises multiple tabs that group together related functions and controls.
 Tabs are organized in a simple-to-complex workflow from left to right.